 Memberships and Affiliations

 Professor Fels also plays other major roles in Australia.
-He chairs the National Mental Health Commission and takes part in many government committees and major inquiries at both national and state levels in many fields.
+He is the former Chair of the National Mental Health Commission and takes part in many government committees and major inquiries at both national and state levels in many fields.
 For example, he has chaired or co-chaired major inquiries into executive pay, government integrity, parliamentary entitlements, the Access Privacy card (a kind of national identity card), community organizations, the taxi industry, insurance company pricing, and health evaluation programs.

 He chairs the Haven Foundation, which provides accommodation to mentally ill persons.